Something Pretty Right: A History of Visual Basic | Retool

 To design their UI, developers could drag and drop out components onto a WYSIWYG canvas.
 To add behavior to a UI element, they could simply select it and choose a click event handler from a dropdown.
 Mainframe programmers were suddenly empowered to quickly get up to speed writing Windows apps.

 “For years, you know, guys would come up to me and go: ‘you saved my career',” Cooper notes.
-Geary noted that regularly encountering this sentiment from programmers “was one of the most gratifying things for all of us who worked on VB.”
+To Geary, regularly encountering this sentiment from programmers “was one of the most gratifying things for all of us who worked on VB.”

 Mainframe veterans weren't the only ones drawn to Visual Basic's accessibility.
 For many young people using computers for the first time, Visual Basic was the initial exposure to the power and joy of programming.
 “It gave me the start in understanding how functions work, how sub-procedures work, and how objects work.
 More importantly though, Visual Basic gave me the excitement and possibility that I could make this thing on my family's desk do pretty much whatever I wanted,” reminisced another Hacker News commenter.